pasosdeJesus/sip/doc/iniciar-si-usando-sip.md

     if usuario && usuario.rol then
       case usuario.rol
       when Ability::ROLANALI
-        can :read, Sip::Actorsocial
+        can :read, Sip::Orgsocial
         can :read, Sip::Persona
         can :read, Sip::Ubicacion
         can :new, Sip::Ubicacion
         can [:update, :create, :destroy], Sip::Ubicacion
       when Ability::ROLADMIN
-        can :manage, Sip::Actorsocial
+        can :manage, Sip::Orgsocial
         can :manage, Sip::Persona
         can :manage, Sip::Respaldo7z
         can :manage, Sip::Ubicacion